mtbsteve/VolkswagenID3-widgets/README.md

 Then you may import the views and the corresponding js code.
 Ensure that you adopt the VIN placeholder with your VIN in the code.

+The images directory includes screenshots of the different menus and the pushsafer notification in an Apple Watch

+## Please note: This is all experimental, not endorsed by Volkswagen, and to be used at your own risk.